epogrebnyak/product-topics/README.md

 By process:

-- Communication
+- Communication and collaboration
-- Organising things
+- Workflow and project management

 ### User story mapping